fpiwowarczyk/watchdogGO/README.md

 OR

 go run main.go -id <num of settings id from dynamodb>

+OR

+go build && ./watchdogGO
 ```

+log files will be putted into file watchdog.log and if you subscribe for sns topic you can get notifications as well.

+# Stop
 To stop proces you need to send SIGTERM to process.